IQ404/study-notes/README.md

 ti.root.dense(ti.i, M).place(y)
 ```

-But can I actually build two separate SNodeTrees, one for `x` and the other for `y` (for example, in cases where I don't want to take up a huge area of continuous memory)?
+Is there only one SNodeTree (if so, are `x` and `y` adjacent in memory, sitting in the same SNodeTree?)?
+Or are there two separate SNodeTrees, one for `x` and the other for `y`?

-- My current guess is that each `ti.root` defines a separate SNodeTree already.
+If it is the former, can I actually build two separate SNodeTrees, one for `x` and the other for `y` (for example, in cases where I don't want to take up a huge area of continuous memory)?

 ## Sparse Data Layout